nikitakomissarov/checker_bot/Readme.md

 KeyError: 'DEVMAN_TOKEN'
 ```

-That means that you still forgot to create your own .env file for DEVMAN_TOKEN, TELEGRAM_TOKEN and CHAT_ID.
+That means that you still forgot to create your own .env file for DEVMAN_TOKEN, TG_TOKEN and TG_CHAT_ID.